Presidential Advisory Council: Members

-2024–2029
+Since 2024

-No advisory council appointed for Prabowo Subianto presidency, as Prabowo only appoints Special Advisors only which tasked for specific issues.
-The only person appointed with rank of Presidential Advisor for Prabowo presidency so far only Dudung Abdurrahman, holding position as "Presidential Advisor for National Defense Affairs".
+No member appointed for this advisory council during Prabowo Subianto's presidency, as Subianto only appoints Special Advisor only which tasked for specific issues.
+The only person appointed with rank of Presidential Advisor during Subianto's presidency so far only Dudung Abdurachman, holding position as Presidential Advisor for National Defense Affairs, before he moved to the position as Presidential Chief of Staff in April 2026".

 2019–2024

 The latest formation of the advisory council was decreed by the Presidential Decree No.137/P/2019.
 On 13 December 2019, President Joko Widodo inaugurates 9 individuals to fill the council for 2019–2024 term, with Wiranto designated as the chairman.